AshrithSagar/Classification-Fungal10x/README.md

 Create the dataset from the slides and annotations.
 Creates a patch level dataset from the slides and performs Stratified k-fold at the patch level.
 Mainly uses the `dataset` key in config.yaml.

+1. `create_MIL_dataset.py`:
+Creates an MIL dataset from the slides.

 1. `model_train.py`:
 Trains the model on the patch level dataset using the selected model.